Chrisae9/chis-website/content/blog/tutorial-minecraft.md

 ![Minecraft MOTD](images/minecraft-motd.png)

 Minecraft is a wonderful game and it should be played with friends!
-What's the point of building amazing cites and structures if no one is going to admire your craftsmanship?
-In order to play with friends a multiplayer server is required.
+What's the point of building amazing cities and structures if no one is going to admire your craftsmanship?
+To play with friends, a multiplayer server is required.
 This can be tedious because people play Minecraft all hours of the day and night.
 To keep these people building, we must make sure that our Minecraft server is accessible even when we are not awake.
 Here is my setup for a 24/7 modded Minecraft server.

 ## Installing Modded Minecraft